Be Wild

 Which areas of LI would be of particular benefit to remove Ulva?
 Are these areas accessible to the public?

 The Western Sound embayments like Little Neck Bay and Manhasset Bay typically have an overabundance of Ulva during July and August.
-Starting with small pilot-scale harvests is what the DEC recommends at this time.

 Stay sustainable - stay safe